Account Registration Request Successfull

 - Please note that there will be no aeronautical radios, air band receivers allowed on the Show.
 If radios are found on the day it will be confiscated by ICASA.
 Only on proof of a valid ICASA licence, will the aeronautical radio be returned to the owner after the exhibition only.
 Radios that are capable of continues tuning (scanners), will not be allowed at the Show.

-- Exhibitor which to make use of radio frequencies must apply for a special event licence from ICASA.
+- Exhibitor wishing to make use of radio frequencies must apply for a special event licence from ICASA.
 Please go to www.icasa.org.za and go to special events and download the application form and send it back to ICASA.

 - Exhibitors intending to play music on stand as an accompaniment to video or live demonstrations, whether live or from records, tapes, discs, or videos, are advised that the Organisers do not hold a licence for the performance of music.
 Exhibitors wishing to have music broadcast from their stand must apply for licences.
 The Organisers reserve the right to restrict live performances in the interests of other Exhibitors